 I think of it like a subtle, gentle reminder that I’m here, and I’m supporting them as they go through what is often a rigorous day.
 Each year of my children’s school lives has been trying for each of them in its own way.

-This recipe for pumpkin breakfast muffins is based on our beloved recipe for banana oatmeal muffins, first published in 2015.
-Those muffins are packed with whole grains, don’t have much sugar, no added butter or oil, but still tons of satisfying flavor.
+This recipe for oat flour pumpkin breakfast muffins is based on our beloved recipe for banana oatmeal muffins, first published in 2015.
+Those muffins are packed with whole grains, don't have much sugar, no added butter or oil, but still tons of satisfying flavor.

 That recipe also spawned our recipe for healthy blueberry muffins, another family favorite.
 The original banana recipe has mashed ripe bananas for flavor and structure.
 The blueberry muffin recipe replaces the bananas with smooth applesauce, which has a neutral flavor in baking.

-How to make these pumpkin breakfast muffins
+How to make these oat flour pumpkin breakfast muffins

 In the original recipe for banana oatmeal muffins, all of the ingredients except for the chocolate chips are combined in a blender, and processed until smooth.
 This recipe could be made in a similar fashion as well.